hyphacoop/handbook/Finance/expense-reimbursement.md

   * Currency
   * Exchange rate, if the currency is other than CAD
   * Practice area ("Internal" if it's a Hypha expense)
+  * Was this paid with a Hypha credit card or out of pocket?
+  * Note if this expense falls under one of the following:
+    * Member and co-op development
+    * Solidarity to movement-building projects

-You will be reimbursed on the following pay day as part of payroll.
+If you paid for the expense out of pocket, you will be reimbursed on the following pay day as part of payroll.
 The amount will _not_ appear on your tax forms.

 ## Processing an expense (Finance WG)

-### Recording
+### Recording: Hypha Credit Card

+1. Forward the receipt to Quickbooks Online.
+2. If the expense is marked with a reserve fund category, add it to the relevant expenses list in the `Financial Planning` spreadsheet.

+### Recording: Out of Pocket

-Follow the Recording steps when an expense receipt arrives in the finance inbox.
+Follow the Recording steps when a receipt for an out-of-pocket expense arrives in the finance inbox.

 1. Upload the receipt to 🔒 [Employee Expense Receipts](https://link.hypha.coop/receipts) folder with the file name `xx-YYYY-MM-DD-title.ext`, where:
   * `xx` is the employee initials